Podcastori

 Design System

-The design system was built in parallel to the high-fidelity mocks.
-UI components were created and documented in Figma following the atomic design approach.
-In addition to speeding up the process of building interfaces, creating a design system has proven particularly useful when transposing mock-ups into code with ReactJS.
-The system’s modular design fit perfectly with React’s component-based architecture approach.
+The design system was developed in parallel with the high-fidelity mockups.
+UI components were created and documented in Figma using the atomic design approach.
+In addition to accelerating the interface design process, the design system proved especially valuable when translating mockups into ReactJS code.
+Its modular structure aligned seamlessly with React’s component-based architecture, making the transition from design to development more efficient and consistent.

 Components of the design system